livecode/livecode-ide/Documentation/guides/Processing Text and Data.md

 filter me without "\*[a-zA-Z]\*"
 ```

-For more details, including the format of wildcard expressions, see the *filter command* in the *LiveCode Dictionary*.
+For more details, including the format of wildcard expressions, see the *filter command*
+in the *LiveCode Dictionary*.

 ## International Text Support

+All LiveCode's text processing capabilities extend seamlessly to international text.
+This
-LiveCode provides a number of methods for working with international text.
-This includes the ability to render and edit Unicode text and convert between various encoding types.
-We recommend that you consider how you are going to implement international text support as early as possibly in the design of your application.
+includes the ability to render and edit Unicode text and convert between various encoding
+types.

 ### What are Text Encodings?

-Fundamentally computers use numbers to store information, converting those numbers to text to be displayed on the screen.
-A text encoding describes which number converts to a given character.
+Fundamentally computers use numbers to store information, converting those numbers to text
+to be displayed on the screen.
+A text encoding describes which number converts to a given
+character.
 There are many different encoding systems for different languages.
-Below is a table containing examples of some common encodings.
+Below is a
+table containing examples of some common encodings.

 | &nbsp;| &nbsp;| &nbsp;| &nbsp;|
 |------------------|-----------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|